What is true belief in God? How should one believe in God in order to obtain His praise?

-“Belief in God” means believing that there is a God; this is the simplest concept of.
+“Belief in God” means believing that there is a God; this is the simplest concept as regards believing in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
-True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
-So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
-Only through such a journey can you be said to .
+Truemeans the following: On the basis of the belief that God holds sovereignty over all things, one experiences His words and His work, purges one’s corrupt disposition, satisfies the will of God, and comes to know God.
+Only a journey of this kind may be called “faith in God.”

-Today, what is real belief in God?
+What is real belief in God today?
 It is the acceptance of God’s word as the reality of your life and the knowing of God from His word in order to achieve a true love of Him.
 To be clear: Belief in God is so that you may, love God, and perform the duty that should be performed by a creature of God.
 This is the aim of believing in God.
-You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of and making them perfect—this is the minimum that you should possess in your belief in God.
-Belief in God is principally the switch from a life in the flesh to a life of loving God, from a life within naturalness to a life within the being of God, it is coming out from under the domain of Satan and living under the care and protection of God, it is being able to achieve obedience to God and not obedience to the flesh, it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
+You must achieve a knowledge of the loveliness of God, of how worthy God is of reverence, of how, in His creatures, God does the work of and making them perfect—these are the bare essentials of your belief in God.
+Belief in God is principally the switch from a life in the flesh to a life of loving God; from a life within naturalness to a life within the being of God; it is coming out from under the domain of Satan and living under the care and protection of God; it is being able to achieve obedience to God and not obedience to the flesh; it is allowing God to gain your entire heart, allowing God to make you perfect, and freeing yourself from the corrupt satanic disposition.
 Belief in God is principally so that the power and glory of God may be manifested in you, so that you may do God’s will, and accomplish God’s plan, and be able to bear to God before Satan.
-Belief in God should not be in order to behold signs and wonders, nor should it be for the sake of your personal flesh.
-It should be for the pursuit of knowing God, and being able to obey God, and like Peter, obeying Him until death.
-This is what it is mainly in order to achieve.
-Eating and drinking the word of God is in order to know God and in order to satisfy God.
-Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey God.
+Belief in God should not revolve around the desire to behold signs and wonders, nor should it be for the sake of your personal flesh.
+It should be about the pursuit of knowing God, and being able to obey God, and, like Peter, obeying Him until one’s death.
+These are the main aims of believing in God.
+One eats and drinks the word of God in order to know God and satisfy Him.
+Eating and drinking the word of God gives you a greater knowledge of God, only after which can you obey Him.
 Only if you know God can you love Him, and the attainment of this aim is the only aim man should have in his belief in God.
-If, in your belief in God, you always try to behold signs and wonders, then the viewpoint of this belief in God is wrong.
+If, in your belief in God, you are always trying to behold signs and wonders, then the viewpoint of this belief in God is wrong.
 Belief in God is principally the acceptance of the word of God as the reality of life.
-Only putting into practice the words of God from His mouth and carrying them out within yourself is the attainment of the aim of God.
-In believing in God, man should pursue being made perfect by God, being able to submit to God, and the complete obedience to God.
+The aim of God is only attained by putting into practice the words of God from His mouth and carrying them out within yourself.
+In believing in God, man should strive to be made perfect by God, to be able to submit to God, and for complete obedience to God.
 If you can obey God without complaint, be mindful of God’s desires, achieve the stature of Peter, and possess the style of Peter spoken of by God, then that will be when you have achieved success in belief in God, and it will signify that you have been gained by God.

-Since you do believe in God, then you must eat and drink of His word, experience His word, and live out His word.
+Since you do, then you must eat and drink His words, experience His words, and live out His words.
 Only this can be called belief in God!
 If you say you believe in God with your mouth and yet are unable to put any of His words into practice or to produce any reality, this is not called believing in God.
 Rather, it is “seeking bread to satisfy hunger.”
 Speaking only of trivial , useless things, and superficial matters, without possessing even the slightest bit of reality: these do not constitute belief in God, and you have simply not grasped the right way of believing in God.
-Why must you eat and drink as much as possible of God’s words?
-If you do not eat and drink of His words but seek only to ascend to heaven, is that believing in God?
+Why must you eat and drink as many as possible of God’s words?
+If you do not eat and drink His words but seek only to ascend to heaven, is that believing in God?
 What is the first step one who believes in God should take?
 By what path does God perfect man?
-Can you be perfected without eating and drinking of the word of God?
-Can you be considered a person of the kingdom without the word of God to serve as your reality?
+Can you be perfected without eating and drinking the words of God?
+Can you be considered a person of the kingdom without the words of God to serve as your reality?
 What exactly does belief in God mean?
-Believers in God should, at the very least, have good behavior on the outside; most important of all is to be possessed of the word of God.
-No matter what, you can never turn away from His word.
-Knowing God and fulfilling His will are all achieved through His word.
-In future, every nation, denomination, religion, and sector will be conquered through the word.
-God will speak directly, and all people will hold the word of God in their hands; by means of this, humanity will be perfected.
-Within and without, the word of God pervades throughout: Humanity will speak God’s word with their mouths, practice in accordance with God’s word, and keep the word of God within, remaining steeped in God’s word both inside and out.
+Believers in God should, at the very least, be well-behaved on the outside; most important of all is to be possessed of the words of God.
+No matter what, you can never turn away from His words.
+Knowing God and fulfilling His intentions are all achieved through His words.
+In future, every nation, denomination, religion, and sector will be conquered through God’s words.
+God will speak directly, and all people will hold the words of God in their hands, and by means of this, humanity will be perfected.
+Within and without, the words of God pervade throughout: Humanity will speak God’s words with their mouths, practice in accordance with God’s words, and keep the words of God within, remaining steeped in God’s words both inside and out.
 Thus will humanity be perfected.
-Those who fulfill the will of God and are able to bear witness to Him, these are the people who possess the word of God as their reality.
+Those who fulfill the intentions of God and are able to bear witness to Him, these are the people who possess the words of God as their reality.

 In his belief in God, Peter sought to satisfy God in everything, and sought to obey all that came from God.
 Without the slightest complaint, he was able to accept chastisement and judgment, as well as refinement, tribulation and lack in his life, none of which could alter his love of God.
 Is this not the ultimate love of God?
 Is this not the fulfillment of the duty of a creature of God?
 Whether in chastisement, judgment, or tribulation, you are always capable of achieving obedience unto death, and this is what should be achieved by a creature of God, this is the purity of the love of God.
 If man can achieve this much, then he is a qualified creature of God, and there is nothing which better satisfies the desire of the Creator.
 Imagine that you are able to work for God, yet you do not obey God, and are incapable of truly loving God.
 In this way, not only will you not have fulfilled the duty of a creature of God, but will also be condemned by God, for you are someone who does not possess the truth, who is incapable of obeying God, and who is disobedient to God.
 You only care about working for God, and do not care about putting the truth into practice, or knowing yourself.
 You do not understand or know the Creator, and do not obey or love the Creator.
 You are someone who is innately disobedient to God, and so such people are not beloved by the Creator.